Minimum Viable Product

 I love the concept popularized by Eric Ries of the smallest possible experiment to test a specific hypothesis, but I refer to that that as an “MVP Test” so that people don’t confuse an experiment with a product.

-Further, I define product discovery as the process of how we identify the minimum viable product and get this validated customer learning.
+Further, I define product discovery as the process of how we utilize MVP Tests to hopefully achieve Product Market Fit.

 While my definitions above hopefully sound straightforward, I still get many questions from product teams about this critical concept:

-- Is the MVP intended to be something that we sell, or is it just an experiment?
+- Is the MVP Test intended to be something that we sell, or is it just an experiment?

-- Who makes the decisions regarding MVP?
+- Who makes the decisions regarding each MVP Test?

 - What should we do when we identify a pivot opportunity?

-- Do we handle MVP the same way for products for consumers as we do products for businesses?
+- Do we handle MVP Tests the same way for products for consumers as we do products for businesses?

 These are all important questions and I can understand why people can get confused, so I thought I would try to address these with a series of articles.
 I’ll do my best to make this abstraction real, so you can see the value and hopefully put this fundamental concept to work for you.